kapelner/bartMachine/README.md

 An R-Java Bayesian Additive Regression Trees implementation (BART) Software for Supervised Statistical Learning

-Copyright (C) 2015 Adam Kapelner1 & Justin Bleich2,
+Copyright (C) 2016 Adam Kapelner
-1 Department of Mathematics
-Queens College, City University of New York
+Department of Mathematics, Queens College, City University of New York & Justin Bleich
-2 Department of Statistics
-The Wharton School of the University of Pennsylvania
+Department of Statistics, The Wharton School of the University of Pennsylvania

 This is a Java implementation of the algorithm found in Chipman, George, & McCulloch [BART: Bayesian Additive Regressive Trees.
 The Annals of Applied Statistics.